 Japan will be hosting large-scale sports events such as Rugby World Cup 2019™, Japan and the Olympic and Paralympic Games Tokyo 2020, and along with urban redevelopment in each region, the number of travelers from overseas is expected to increase substantially.
 Maintaining public safety and securing the stability and security of infrastructure are important issues for the success of these events.

-Make cities inclusive, safe, resilient and sustainable
+Make cities and human settlements inclusive, safe, resilient and sustainable

 Combining cameras and IT, network cameras are part of the new infrastructure to ensure the safety and security of cities, enabling remote monitoring of public spaces and a more rapid response to threats to public safety.
 Meanwhile, demand for network cameras has grown and global markets are expanding at an annual average of more than 10%.
 Network cameras have a variety of practical applications.
 They can, for example, contribute to the improvement of quality and productivity at a production site, analyze the flow of customers from video feeds and thus lead to improvements in product sales, or monitor the daily activities of the elderly.

 Canon has positioned network cameras as one of the new business pillars in Phase V of its Excellent Global Corporation Plan.
 We have launched solutions that utilize optical and image-processing technologies cultivated in our camera business along with network control technologies cultivated through the development of our office multifunctional devices, and made it available worldwide for disaster prevention, crime prevention, and surveillance.